Opendoor Preliminary Offer vs. Final Offer

 The final offer includes:

-Some customers reported that Opendoor lowered their final offers by an additional amount because of “changes in the market.”
+Some reviews for Opendoor claim that the company lowered sellers' final offers by an additional amount because of "changes in the market."

 How much does Opendoor charge for repairs?